How to Use and Get the Most Out of Google Keyword Planner in 2021

 So if you have followed the steps so far, choose the keywords you are interested in.
 Actually, the more the merrier, you might be surprised to see which keywords are actually the best.

-Choose either Broad match, Phrase match or Exact match.
-Ten years ago I would definitely have gone for Exact match.
+Choose either Broad match, Phrase match, or Exact match.
+Ten years ago I would definitely have gone for the Exact match.
 Since Google is very good at understanding synonyms these days and bundling search terms together, I would go for Broad match in most cases.
 Or why not do both?

 Then click Add keywords.

-A small pop up will show at the bottom of the screen, click View forecast or click the Keyword view in the sidebar.
-This will show the same view that Get search volume and forecasts would have taken you too, the second of the two options at the beginning remember?
+A small pop-up will show at the bottom of the screen, click View forecast or click the Keyword view in the sidebar.
+This will show the same view that Get search volume and forecasts would have taken you to, the second of the two options at the beginning remember?

-Now enter the highest possible CPC (my Google Ads account is currently billed in SEK, Swedish Kronor, and SEK 999 is equal to aproximately USD 110 or EUR 100).
-For an advertiser this would give you an estimate of how much traffic, or clicks, you can expect spending as much money as possible on your campaign.
+Now enter the highest possible CPC (my Google Ads account is currently billed in SEK, Swedish Kronor, and SEK 999 is equal to approximately USD 110 or EUR 100).
+For an advertiser, this would give you an estimate of how much traffic, or clicks, you can expect to spend as much money as possible on your campaign.

-After digging deeper we can now see that agency as a keyword is actually not even close to marketing agency, and seo marketing is actually a better keyword than agency.
+After digging deeper we can now see that agency as a keyword is actually not even close to a marketing agency, and SEO marketing is actually a better keyword than an agency.

 Estimate the traffic value of a keyword